core-interaction/core-interaction.github.io/topic/flexbox/index.md

 And let me tell you—being a web designer was a whole lot harder before *flex* came on the scene.
-(Notice that we haven’t yet talked about vertical centering, for instance.
-You don’t want to know.)
-Flex encapsulates a lot of decent Design ideas in its system.
+(Hence the “Finally.”)
+Notice that we haven’t yet talked about vertical centering, for instance—you don’t want to know.
+And you don’t have to worry about it!
+Flex encapsulates a lot of decent Design paradigms in its system.

 ## *Main* and *cross* axes

-Flexbox is a *one-dimensional* layout system—meaning it is focused on arranging items either horizontally in rows, or vertically in columns.
+Flexbox is a *one-dimensional* layout system—meaning it is (usually) focused on arranging items either horizontally in rows, or vertically in columns:

 ![I [borrowed](https://medium.com/fasal-engineering/css-flexbox-explained-998ea188a351) this, it’s alright.](Untitled.png)

 I [borrowed](https://medium.com/fasal-engineering/css-flexbox-explained-998ea188a351) this, it’s alright.

-**These are called the *axes*, and the one running in the direction of your flex items is your *main axis*.
-Perpendicular to this is your *cross axis*.**
+These are called the *axes*, and the one running in the direction of your flex items is your *main axis*.
+Perpendicular to this is your *cross axis*.

 ## Start/end

-In both directions*,* flex also lets us position elements towards the *start* or the *end* of the *axis:*
+In both directions, flex also lets us position elements towards the *start* or the *end* of the *axis:*

-- **For rows:** the start/end in the *main axis* are left/right and in the *cross axis* are top/bottom.
+- *For rows:* the start/end in the *main axis* are left/right, and in the *cross axis* are top/bottom.

-- **For columns:** it is perpendicular—the *main* start/end means top/bottom, and the *cross* is then left/right.
+- *For columns:* it is perpendicular—the *main* start/end means top/bottom, and the *cross* is then left/right.

 ![This is from the masterpiece [CSS Tricks article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/). ](00-basic-terminology.svg)